bnchrch/writing/content/Lexers-and-Parsers:-Letting-Business-Write-Business-Logic/index.md

 > As an administrator I would like to be able to determine who gets a survey based on the location of the user, their pets age and the clinic they are a customer of.

-Right away you can spot the quicksand.
+Now right awaythese is a lot of quick sand here.

 ![](https://media1.tenor.com/images/190200bf9d6c171e75daab926b40c710/tenor.gif?itemid=5139670)

-Here exist many requirements/parameters that could change often, using a lot of dev time trivially.
+Many requirements and parameters; that could change often; using a lot of dev time.

 For example in the near future we may want to send surveys based on a user or clinic feature flag, a pets species or breed and potentially some other model entirely.
+Leaving us a lot to edit, repeatedly.

 # The Solution.
 _Give your entire company commit access!_